Jenny Higham: Career

 Higham has sat on many boards, including the Clinical Academic Staff Advisory Group (2013–2015); the Higher Education North West London Board (2012–2015); the General Medical Council's Education and Training Advisory Board; West Middlesex University Trust (2009–2015) and University of London Institute of Paris (2018-2022).

 She has been involved with the academic medical policy Medical Schools Council and has chaired the council's Education Sub-Committee (2015–16).
 She was Treasurer until 2016 when she took the position of Chair from 2016-2019.
 She was a member of the Boards of St Georges University Hospital Foundation Trust, now George's Epsom St Helier (GESH) for 9 years until 2024, and the South London Health Innovation Network.
 Higham became a Member of the Board of the Universities & Colleges Employers Association in June 2019 to June 2023 and was then renewed for a further term.
 Higham is also Deputy Chair of the Universities & Colleges Employers Association (UCEA).
 In April 2024, Higham took up the position of Chair of the Remuneration Committee for the Universities & Colleges Employers Association Clinical Academic Staff Advisory Group for an initial term of office from 1 June 2024 to 31 May 2027.

 Higham joined the Universities UK (UUK) Board in 2019, joining the Audit and Risk Committee in 2020 and more recently the Remuneration Committee.
 Higham was elected as the Universities UK Funding Policy Lead for an initial term of three years from 1 August 2021 to 31 July 2024.
 She was re-elected in May 2024 to serve another term as Financial Sustainability and Regulation Policy Lead.

-In July 2021 it was confirmed that Jenny Higham sat on the London Higher Board of Trustees as a co-opted member until 2024.
+In July 2021 it was confirmed that Higham sat on the London Higher Board of Trustees as a co-opted member until 2024.

-In July 2022 Jenny Higham was confirmed as a member of the Government's R&D People and Culture Ministerial Coordination Group.
+In July 2022, Higham was confirmed as a member of the Government's R&D People and Culture Ministerial Coordination Group.
 Higham is also a council member for the All-Party Parliamentary University Group, sitting until 2024.

 In her role as Vice-Chancellor, Higham has successfully led the merger of St George's, University with City, University of London on behalf of St George's and will continue to do so until the formal creation of the new City St George's, University of London in August 2024.

-In May 2024 Professor Higham's was awarded Freedom of the City of London which was unanimously approved by the Court of Common Council.
+In May 2024, Higham was awarded Freedom of the City of London which was unanimously approved by the Court of Common Council.